danielrezz/recipe_journal/README.md

 <p>
     The way I chose to approach this was simplicity.
 I wanted to keep things clean and minimal, yet smooth.
 Orange is my favorite color so I figured using a pastel version mixed with some opacity throughout the site would help accomplish that feeling.

-    You can find the [deployed app here](https://www.google.com "Note Taker App").
+    You can find the [deployed app here].
 </p>

 <h2>